Overview of the Psychology Major

-The following worksheets lay out the requirements for the major, which are listed below, in an easy to follow format:
+This Major Worksheet explains the requirements for the major, which are listed in an easy to follow format.
+These requirements are explained below:

 Psychology 125, Principles of Psychology